PacktPublishing/LLM-Engineers-Handbook/README.md

 # Install

+The first step is to prepare your Python environment and its adjacent dependencies.

 ## Install Python 3.11 using pyenv (Optional)

-If you have a different global Python version than Python 3.11, you can use pyenv to install Python 3.11 at the project level.
+If you have a different global Python version than Python 3.11, you can use pyenv to install Python 3.11 only at the project level.
 Verify your Python version with:
 ```shell
 python --version
 ```